Theodwin of Santa Rufina

-Theodwin (also Theodwine, Theodin or Theodevin) (died probably on 7 March 1151 in the Kingdom of Jerusalem) was a German cardinal and papal legate of the 12th century.
+Theodwin (also Theodwine, Theodin or Theodevin) (died probably on 7 March 1151 in the Kingdom of Jerusalem) was a German Benedictine abbot, cardinal and papal legate of the 12th century.

 Biography

-Theodwin was Abbot of Gorze from 1126 to ca. 1133 and later was elevated to Cardinal as the Bishop of Santa Rufina, a position he held until his death.
+Theodwin was Abbot of Gorze Abbey from 1126 to ca. 1133 and later was elevated to Cardinal as the Bishop of Santa Rufina, a position he held until his death.

 Theodwin participated in the papal elections of 1144 and 1145.
 He subscribed solemn papal privileges between 7 June 1135 and 15 June 1150.

 In 1147, as legate in Syria, he participated in the conference celebrated in Ptolemaïs between Emperor Conrad III of Germany, King Louis VII of France, and King Baldwin of Jerusalem.

 Diplomacy with Germany

 Theodwin was the only German cardinal of his era.
 For that reason, he was especially influential in the Roman curia and was a close friend of Conrad III of Germany, whose election he supported in 1138.
 He was often the papal legate, or acting as such, in Germany.
 Prior to the Second Crusade, the church sent him to Germany in 1145 in an attempt to resolve some of the domestic political tensions there with the hope that a resolution would allow Germany to participate in the crusade.
 Later, during the Crusade, he served as the papal representative and travelled with Conrad.